Wasnal: Flora

-There are lot of species of flora are here and study is under progress to explore details about more species but some popular and well known species of trees are Acacia modesta (Phulai), Olea ferruginea (Kahu) and Prosopis glandulosa (keekar) are the most common tree of the entire area.
-Other common trees were Eucalyptus citriodora (Safeda), Morus nigra (Toot), Capparis decidua (Kariya), Dalbergia sissoo (Tali, Shisgam), Melia azedarach (Dhrek), Ziziphus mauritiana (Ber).
+There are a number of species of flora here.
+Some popular and well known species of trees are Acacia modesta (Phulai), Olea ferruginea (Kahu) and Prosopis glandulosa (keekar).
+Other common trees include Eucalyptus citriodora (Safeda), Morus nigra (Toot), Capparis decidua (Kariya), Dalbergia sissoo (Tali, Shisgam), Melia azedarach (Dhrek), Ziziphus mauritiana (Ber).
 Fimbristylis dichotoma, Phragmites karka, Typha domingensis, Dodonaea viscosa (Sanattha), Justicia adhatoda (Bhaiker), are the common shrubs of this area.
-There are eleven well known species of grasses which not only play an important role in the ecosystem of the area, but also provide fodder to the domestic livestock of the region.
-Suaeda fruticosa, Kochia indica, Heliotropium curassavicum, Prosopis juliflora.
+There are eleven well known species of grasses, important for the ecosystem of the area, and to provide fodder to the domestic livestock of the region: Suaeda fruticosa, Kochia indica, Heliotropium curassavicum, Prosopis juliflora.
 Justicia adhatoda (Bhaiker), Chlorophytum borivilianum (Musli Safed), Malva parviflora (Sonchal), Tribulus terrestris (Gokhru) are used medicinally by the locals.

 Fauna

 To explore details about fauna in the region a survey was conducted in 2007, in the tehsil of Kallar Kahar in which Wasnal is occupied and lot of information was gathered.
-Main species of animals are endemic Punjab Urial (Ovis vignei punjabiensis), Asiatic Jackal (Canis aureus) and Cape hare (Lepus capensis), wild boar (Sus scrofa) and Grey wolf (Canis lupus).
-Punjab Urial is endangered and its population has declined significantly in its natural home range while other species are fairly common in the area.
+Main species of animals are endemic Punjab urial (Ovis vignei punjabiensis), Asiatic Jackal (Canis aureus) and Cape hare (Lepus capensis), wild boar (Sus scrofa) and Grey wolf (Canis lupus).
 Other species found in the area include Chinkara or Indian Gazelle (Gazella bennettii), Red Fox (Vulpes vulpes), Indian or Bengal Fox (Vulpes bengalensis) and Yellow-throated Marten (Martes flavigula).